February 12 - February 14, 2016

 Weekend retreats run Friday dinner through Sunday lunch.
 The silence begins Friday night after dinner when the leader opens the retreat and introduces the theme.
 The leader usually offers brief meditations with morning and evening prayers on Saturday.
 The silence ends late-morning Sunday with a time of sharing and worship, followed by lunch and departure.

 Dinner on Friday at 7 pm is the first official gathering.
-You are welcome to arrive and settle in any time after 4 pm on Friday.
+You are welcome to arrive and settle in between 3:30 and 6:30 pm on Friday.
 The retreat will end by 2 pm on Sunday.
 It is important that you come on a weekend when you can stay for the whole retreat.